Coding Quests

 What Is a Signal?

-Without signals, you'd write code like this:
+Without signals, you write code like this:

 GDScript